Blog

 The typical walk-in urgent care visit for a simple UTI runs $150–$250 cash, plus the antibiotic ($8–$20 generic).
 If you have insurance, you're still likely paying your deductible or a $50–$100 copay.
 Time cost: 1–3 hours in the waiting room.

-If you can get a same-day slot with your primary care provider, copays run $20–$80 with insurance, or $100–$250 cash.
-The catch is the wait — most primary care practices can't see you the same day.
+If you can get a prompt slot with your primary care provider, copays run $20–$80 with insurance, or $100–$250 cash.
+The catch is the wait — most primary care practices can't see you promptly.
 For a UTI, that's the wrong cadence.

 If your insurance includes a telehealth benefit, virtual urgent care can be free or low-copay.
 Good option if you have it.
 Downside: the provider isn't always licensed in your state, the call quality is often poor, and the clinical pattern-match is "30-minute video visit" — overkill for a UTI that's easily treated from a structured intake.

-Flat-fee services like Bidwell charge $45, Wisp is around $40, Ro varies.
-You fill out a structured clinical intake, a licensed provider reviews it in under 2 hours, and the Rx is sent to your pharmacy.
+Flat-fee services like Bidwell show the price before checkout, Wisp is around $40, Ro varies.
+You fill out a structured clinical intake, a licensed clinician reviews it 7 days a week, including weekends, and the Rx is sent to your pharmacy.
 No video call, no waiting room, no insurance forms.
 Your medication cost is whatever your pharmacy charges — typically $5–$20 for a generic UTI antibiotic.

 The other hidden cost is surprise billing.
 Urgent care centers are notorious for charging "facility fees" of $80–$150 on top of the visit, then sending a second bill 90 days later when your insurance declines coverage.
 Flat-fee means flat fee — what you pay is what you pay.